 multi-grain belgian waffles stack

 It has nuts and a variety of flours and starches to give you the perfect multi-grain waffle flavor.
 I also sweeten it up with sugar and vanilla.
-Of course, you can either omit or reduce both of these ingredients for a less sweet option.
+Of course, you can omit or reduce these ingredients for a less sweet option.
+Top with maple syrup or fresh fruit and cream.

 ingredients for multigrain waffles